 Number two, he's taken a lot of trips abroad, I believe for the purpose of seeing what other involvement they may have had with spying and what other deals might have been happening and whether outsourcing of spying occurred as well to circumvent American law.

-Well, I think there have to be consequences because if people aren't held to account for this illegal spy campaign and this what was obviously a coup operation, it's going to keep happening again and again.
+Well, I think there have to be consequences because if people aren't held to account for this illegal spy campaign and this, what was obviously a coup operation, it's going to keep happening again and again.

 And I don't think Attorney General Barr could have picked a better person to get to the bottom of it than John Durham.

-And the reason they did it is they wanted to protect their informers and the mob.
+And the reason they did it is they wanted to protect their informers and the mob, you know, actual murderous mobsters the FBI was trying to protect.

-And in order to do that, it it lied to the court, it lied in documents in order to have men convicted who did nothing wrong.
+It lied in documents in order to have men convicted who did nothing wrong.

 Several of them ended up on death row.

-And it was John Durham who got to the bottom of this, uh to the bottom of a corrupt FBI.
+And it was John Durham who got to the bottom of this, to the bottom of a corrupt FBI.

 So if anyone can figure this out and hold people accountable, it's him.

-There was almost a threefold, well, more than a three-fold increase in unmasking requests.
+There was almost a threefold, well, more than a threefold increase in unmasking requests.

-We know that they used a dirty, unverifiable Russian disinformation dossier that Hillary paid for that they were warned not to use to you know take away the civil liberties and constitutional rights of Carter Page, but also to spy on the Trump campaign transition team and and deep into his presidency.
+We know that they used a dirty, unverifiable Russian disinformation dossier that Hillary paid for that they were warned not to use to take away the civil liberties and constitutional rights of Carter Page, but also to spy on the Trump campaign transition team and deep into his presidency.

-The entire scope memo came out, and the second and third Pfizer warrants came out after the subsource of Christopher Steele debunked everything Steele had said.
+The entire scope memo came out, and the second and third Pfizer warrants came out after the sub-source of Christopher Steele debunked everything Steele had said.

-Really, nothing they did after the election was justified.
+Really nothing they did after the election was justified.

 They knew that they had no dirt on Carter Page.

-And what I want to know isn't just uh how often and what was used to unmask Michael Flynn.
+And what I want to know isn't just how often and what was used to unmask Michael Flynn.

-Well, we're hearing it might have been Trump family members, we're also hearing that it might be people in the media that were digging deep into this.
+While we're hearing it might have been Trump family members, we're also hearing that it might be people in the media that were digging deep into this.

-Uh those rumors, as you know, have been circulating now for two and a half years.
+Those rumors, as you know, have been circulating now for two and a half years.

 You're right.